This program is no longer accepting applications. This program will only run Fall 2021.

 - Click the 'Apply Now' button.

-- Complete all checklist items by November 10th.
+- Complete all checklist items by June 4th.
 If your application is not fully complete, it will not be reviewed.
+Please be aware that international wire transfers typically take 3-5 business days to process and appear on your OPUS account.
+Please factor this into your timing and application submission.

 - Once your Emory application has been reviewed, Emory College Study Abroad will notify you of your application status via email.
 You will then have additional enrollment steps to complete with Emory and CIEE.

-- Principles of International Business, approved as BUS 299R, pre-requisites: one 200-level business or marketing course
+- Principles of International Business, approved as BUS 299R, pre-requisite: 200 level course in business management or marketing.

 - Environmental Sciences